diafygi/acme-tiny/README.md

 If you want to add features for your own setup to make things easier for you, please do!
 It's open source, so feel free to fork it and modify as necessary.

+Any help regarding adding dns-01 challenge validation to the python script is appreciated